ryhornalehach/dungeon-crawler-ruby/readme.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/b5dedb69dbb18c783d59/test_coverage)](https://codeclimate.com/github/ryhornalehach/dungeon-crawler-ruby/test_coverage)

 ## Dungeon Crawler game.
 Made by Ryhor Nalehach.\n
+##### This is turn-based role-playing game.
+Player can move by using arrow keys on the keyboard.
+You can pickup vials with health potion and you can pickup weapons.
+Player can fight with monsters.
+If the monster wasn't killed from the first hit, it will counterattack the player. \n

-This is console game, built in Ruby.\n
+Dungeon Crawler is console game, built in Ruby.\n

 To start:
   1. bundle
   2. ruby game.rb
+To test:
+  1. rspec